 Crow-Northern Cheyenne Reservation

 It is one of chief Rocky Boys Reservations.
-Among the eight Native American Reservations in Montana, is the large Crow Indian Reservation, which you can learn more about further below.
-This Reservation borders the Northern Cheyenne Reservation is off limits.
+Among the eight Native American Reservations in Montana, are Crow Indian Reservation and Northern Cheyenne Reservation, which you can learn more about further below.
+Northern Cheyenne Reservation is off limits.
 These Reservations are considered connected.
-Since the two Reservations are connected, it obviously means that they are the same Reservation.
-Why would this Reservation be considered as two?
-Most likely because of the determination of the Anishinabe people to cling to their Algonquian identity.
+Since the two Reservations are supposedly connected, it obviously means that they are the same Reservation.
+However, the United States deals with each Reservation as each are sovereign nations.
 After the whites commenced to utilize the filthy Dawes Act in the early 1900s, many Chippewa's became very concerned about the future of their Reservation they shared with the Arikara, Hidatsa (the Crow who are really Gros Ventre), and Mandan Indians, they had once subjugated.
 These Reservations have a suspcious historical past and their correct boundaries now, are not correct.

 From Utah, Idaho, Wyoming, South Dakota, North Dakota, and Montana many Chippewa ogimak became alarmed about the land allotments the Americans were going to force them to accept.
 All remaining land on the Reservations (surplus lands) would be sold to white settlers and those Indians who received land allotments, would have the right to sell their land allotments, to non Indians.
 Chippewa ogimak knew what that meant.
 The loss of the Reservations.